Dessalles/dessalles.github.io/index.md

 ## Also…

-During my spare time, I'm an editor of the online Magazine [Kinea](http://kinea.media): a plurilingual magazine proposing rigorous political and economical an
+During my spare time, I'm an editor of the online Magazine [Kinea](http://kinea.media): a plurilingual magazine proposing rigorous political and economical analyses but also natural, social and human science popularization.

 ## Contact